Skip to content

 Next, you can create up to three subscriptions or subscription schedules for your customer.
 To create a subscription for the customer through the Dashboard:

-1. Go to the test clocks page and find your test clock.
+1. Go to the Simulations page and find the simulation.

 2. Click Add > Add subscription.
 Select or search for your customer from the drop-down menu.
 You can also add the customer to a subscription through the customer page, by clicking Actions > Create subscription.